kellyinfortech/kellyinfortechweb/README.md

 ## web CV portfolio
-Thus project is done by Brian and Isaiah
+This project is done by Brian and Isaiah